KipchumbaIan/feb-2025-final-project-and-deployment-KipchumbaIan/README.md

-# ShopEase - Wooden Products E-commerce Website
+# kingnetium - Wooden Products E-commerce Website

 A modern e-commerce website specializing in handcrafted wooden products, built with HTML5, CSS3, and JavaScript.